-Swiss footballers make history after reaching women’s Euro quarterfinals
+Swiss make history after reaching women’s Euro quarterfinals

 After the Finns took the lead with a penalty in the 79th minute, the mood among the fans of the Swiss women’s national team on the Zurich Fan Mile was audibly at rock bottom.
 The tentative cheers from the small Finnish fan base quickly died down.
 The cries of joy after the Swiss goal in stoppage time were all the louder, with drinks cups flying through the air.

-It is the first time host nation Switzerland have made it out of the group stage since they qualified for the Euros in 2017.
+It is the first time host nation Switzerland have made it out of the group stage since they first qualified for the Euros in 2017.

 The public viewing area at the Zurich Fan Mile was already full on Thursday evening some time before kick-off.
 Around half an hour before kick-off, there was hardly any chance of getting in, and shortly after 9pm it was definitely over – the maximum capacity had been reached.